| |

 Your birth flower is unique to the month you were born.
-Each month has a different one with its own meaning.
+Each month has a different one with its own special meaning.
 Some months have several that relate.
-This can be a fun way of choosing centerpieces and other floral ideas for your bridal shower.
+This can be a fun way of choosing centerpieces and other unique ideas for your bridal shower.

 When was the bride-to-be born?